artisthire/goit-node-hw-01/README.md

-# Homework project for GoIT courses
+# Homework project #1 for GoUT courses about Node

 ## Getting Started

-To start project
+To start the project

 ```sh
 npm start
 ```

-To start project in development mode
+To start the project in development mode

 ```sh
 npm run start:dev